grettke/help/help.md

 Indent curly brackets correctly:

 `smartparens` is serving me well.
 In this mode it is for curly, round, and square brackets. `ESS` handles indenting mostly right, too.
 One thing was unpleasant, though.
-When you define a new function, hitting return brings the curely bracket down to the newline but doesn't give it an empty line and indent the cursor one indentation over so that you may begin implementing the function.
+When you define a new function, hitting return brings the curely bracket down to the newline but doesn&rsquo;t give it an empty line and indent the cursor one indentation over so that you may begin implementing the function.
 That is a big hassle; 4 unnecessary keystroke, it is really distracting and takes you out of the flow.
 It is such a little thing yet it is so powerfully distracting.
 It is like a mosquito in your tent!
 Searching for a solution revealed that I am not alone here.

 This post <sup><a id="fnr.2" class="footref" href="#fn.2">2</a></sup> handles brackets,
-indentation quite well <sup><a id="fnr.3" class="footref" href="#fn.3">3</a></sup> but doesn't provide the behavior that I want.
+indentation quite well <sup><a id="fnr.3" class="footref" href="#fn.3">3</a></sup> but doesn&rsquo;t provide the behavior that I want.
-This post <sup><a id="fnr.4" class="footref" href="#fn.4">4</a></sup> captured exactly what I was facing, yet didn't end with a solution which was kind of shocking.
+This post <sup><a id="fnr.4" class="footref" href="#fn.4">4</a></sup> captured exactly what I was facing, yet didn&rsquo;t end with a solution which was kind of shocking.
 Searching some more I ended up here <sup><a id="fnr.5" class="footref" href="#fn.5">5</a></sup>, and this seems like the ideal solution by the author of smartparens himself.
 This is probably a common thing as I found another post